maartenparmentier/ziggu-exercise/README.md

 While I was building the app I made the following decisions:
 - I would not focus too much on UI, since I understood that was not the goal.
 Because of that I did not implement ways to dynamically style the component.
 I used Bulma's table pagination design, but I had some issues getting the page to look like I wanted.
 In the end I settled for what it is right now.
 I did not pay attention to responsive design.
 - In a real and bigger app I guess you'd use Vuex or something related.
-I did not use that because I didn't think it was worth it for this small app.
+I did not use that because I didn't think it wasn't worth it for this small app.
 - As commented in the Rails API, because this was a very simple app and the focus was more on the Vue component, I just wrote all the filtering inside the `#index` and I expected all the params to be present.
 - I built the component in the same way (currentPage & totalPage params) as the pagination component I use at my current job.
 I added the extra `perPage` option to make it a bit more dynamic.
 - I saw this exercise not only as an interview task, but also as a learning opportunity and experience.
 I added a `SortableTableHeader` component as well, in order to play a bit more with bindings, methods, components,...